-Continue to read on for simple tips and expert tricks for preparing the best egg casserole in your very own kitchen!
-And, don’t miss the comprehensive step-by step photographs showing you exactly how to make this easy recipe!
-Are you looking for more delicious breakfast casseroles?
-Try these family favorites: Pumpkin French Toast Casserole, Strawberry Ricotta Breakfast Strata, Baked Cinnamon French Toast, and Broccoli Goat Cheese Strata!
+Continue to read on for simple tips and expert tricks for preparing the best breakfast egg sausage casserole overnight at home!
+And, don’t miss the comprehensive step-by step photographs showing you exactly how to make this easy cheese breakfast casserole!

 Update: This post was originally published in December 2017.
-I made edits to the post below to include more information about this egg breakfast casserole.
+I made edits to the post below to include more information about this recipe for sausage and egg breakfast casserole.
 Plus, I added a recipe video to show you how easy this meat lover’s casserole is to make!

-If a supreme pizza and an egg casserole had a baby, this is what would emerge.
+If a supreme pizza and a breakfast egg casserole had a baby, this easy sausage and egg breakfast casserole is what would emerge.

-Light, yet rich and custard-like, this casserole is incredibly soft and chewy with slightly crispy edges.
+Light, yet rich and custard-like, this sausage and egg oven bake is incredibly soft and chewy with slightly crispy edges.
 It’s jam packed with fluffy eggs and buttery brioche!
 And, overflowing with flavorful sausage, salty pepperoni, sweet bell pepper, mellow onions and two types of freshly shredded cheeses.
 Dolloped with creamy, decadent burrata (or melty mozzarella), it’s baked until golden brown, oozy and bubbly; then topped with fresh scallions, MORE pepperoni and sliced olives (if you are into that sort of thing).
 Essentially, this casserole has something for everyone and the taste is HEAVEN ON EARTH.